PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

    * - ``QUAL_DETERMINISTIC``
      - Ordinary SQL, left untouched.
    * - Mixed-error classes
-     - Quals that conjoin a probabilistic comparator with another in the same node, or that compare an RV against an agg_token, raise a structured error so users see the offending shape rather than a downstream evaluation failure.
+     - Quals that compare an RV against an agg_token raise a structured error so users see the offending shape rather than a downstream evaluation failure.
+A *regular* (deterministic) comparison conjoined with a probabilistic one in the same predicate is accepted: the Boolean analysis keeps the deterministic leaf as an ordinary-comparison node and routes only the probabilistic part into the circuit (needed by the conditioning surface's mixed predicates).

 For ``QUAL_PURE_RV``, the planner-hook path also covers the corner case of ``WHERE rv > 2`` on a FROM-less ``SELECT``: there